 Tall varieties are notorious for getting very leggy and requiring staking late in the growing season.

-To promote more compact growth, in early spring to late summer, pinch off the soft growing tips to remove a maximum of one-third the total height.
+To promote more compact growth, in late spring to early summer, pinch off the soft growing tips to remove a maximum of one-third the total height.

 This makes for shorter, laterally-branching growth that is bushier and less likely to require staking.